Detharon/ProjectEuler/README.md

 # About this repository

-This repository contains solutions for the first 100 problems from the Project Euler website.
+This repository will eventually contain solutions for the first 100 problems from the Project Euler website.

+> [!WARNING]
+> It's still a work in progress.
+Some solutions are missing, some are not explained and some are only explained in the
+> code.

 The code is shared for educational purposes, demonstrating how these problems can be approached using Scala.
 The focus of the implementations is on readability rather than raw performance, though most of the solutions should